-Special Exception Applications and Approvals 2004-2014

-Year Number of Applications Result
+Year Number of Application Result

 2004 26 Applications 23 Approved

 2005 17 Applications 17 Approved

 2006 21 Applications 19 Approved

 2007 9 Applications 7 Approved

 2008 11 Applications 11 Approved

 2009 10 Applications 8 Approved

 2010 6 Applications 5 Approved

 2011 3 Applications 3 Approved

 2012 2 Applications 2 Approved

 2013 10 Applications 10 Approved

 2014 17 Applications 14 Approved, 1 Tabled, 2 Continued

 2004 - 2014 132 Applications 119 Approved

-Source e: Washington County Zonii ng Department, 2014
+Source: Washington County Zoning Department, 2014

 The population forecast in Washington County suggests growth through 2040.
 To accommodate population growth, it is important to consider the approximate number of dwelling units that may be needed to house additional population.
-It is possible to project a simple approximation of units that may be needed in the future This assessment is based on assumptions: population estimates and the premise that current household size will be maintained in the future.
+It is possible to project a simple approximation of units that may be needed in the future.
+This assessment is based on assumptions: population estimates and the premise that current household size will be maintained in the future.
 It is also to important to note that this estimate does not account for unknown variables, positive or negative, which may drive housing needs.
 These factors may include economic circumstances, natural disasters, and external private factors, such as the location or vacation of a large business or industry.
 The formula to determine an estimate for the additional number of housing units needed is summarized as follows: